 Very similar to nampiLLai‘s vyAkyAnam.

 - nilanidai visumbidai … – Then how do we explain his wealth?
-It has to be done as done in sAsthram – nArAyaNa sUktham say “pathim visvasya” (he is the owner of the entire existence). “nilan” (earth) indicates upto pAthALam (lowest in a particular aNdam – universe) and “visumbu” (sky) indicates upto the border of paramapadham.
+It has to be done as done in sAsthram – nArAyaNa sUktham says “pathim visvasya” (he is the owner of the entire existence). “nilan” (earth) indicates regions down to pAthALam (lowest in a particular aNdam – universe) and “visumbu” (sky) indicates regions up to the border of paramapadham.

 - uruvinan aruvinan – Does “inan” in thamzh mean ownership?
 Yes, as explained in thiruvAimozhi 9.3.1 “kArAyina kALananmEniyinan” (bhagavAn has cloud-like beautiful dark-hued body), “inan” will indicate ownership.